DavidCEllis/ducktools-env/README.md

 * Optionally bundle requirements inside the zipapp for use without a connection.
 * Allow bundling of local wheel files unavailable on PyPI
 * Create 'permanent' named environments for stand-alone applications and update them
-  * Currently there is a maximum of 2 temporary environments that expire in a day (this is due to the pre-release nature of the project, the future defaults will be higher/longer)
+  * Currently there is a maximum of 10 temporary environments that expire in two weeks
 * Automatically install required Python if UV is available

 ## Dependencies ##